Skip to content

 Environment Variables

 No specific environment variables are configured in this workflow.
-All endpoints and database connections use n8n's credential system.
+All endpoints and credentials are hardcoded or use n8n's credential system.

 Data Flow